 The basis of the withholding tax is the gross amount of remuneration paid, after deduction of an allowance of 10% for professional fees (we therefore cannot deduct actual expenses).

 The withholding tax rate is 15%.

 For an artistic performance provided by an organisation established outside France to a French organiser: for the calculation of the withholding tax, the amount of the remuneration for artistic activity materially taking place in France should be isolated from the total amount billed, which may be greater.

 The withholding tax levied at the rate of 15% excludes the application of personal income tax to the extent that it does not exceed the upper limit for the 20% rate mentioned in Article 182A of the CGI ("Code général des impôts") (€41,658 for 2015).
 Below this threshold (annual amount of remuneration), the artist is not required to pay any other income tax in France.
 The annual remuneration exceeding this amount is taxed at progressive rates.

 However, the artist, must declare all income received in France on the "déclaration annuelle n°2042" (annual declaration) and the total amount of the withholding tax paid on foot of that income.

 The remuneration of technicians is subject to withholding tax rules applicable to wages and salaries.

-Basis of the withholding tax: The employer or the debtor calculate the withholding tax on the net taxable amount, after deduction of 10% for professional expenses.
+Basis of the withholding tax: The employer or the debtor calculates the withholding tax on the net taxable amount, after deduction of 10% for professional expenses.